eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ### Storage Wax

 Start by scraping the edges of any leftover wax that was put on to keep the edges rust-free.
 This wax had probably accumulate dirt and dust and protected the base over the summer season.
 Scrape the bases clean using a wax scraper and get the wax pores open with a good brass brush.

+Don't be too concerned with getting the perfect finish.
+This step in the process is just clearing the way for what is to come.In this step, if there is any excessive dirt in the wax.
+Maybe putting on another of the same wax and scraping while it is still warm is a good idea.
+This can remove the dirt before any other waxes are laid down.

 ### Base Condition